appztaste/vscode-plugins-cookbook/ex/ex05-semi-colon/ex05-semi-colon.md

 ## Configuration File

-In this example we set a hotkey and command pallete command.
+In this example we set a hotkey and command palette command.

 ```json
 {